bixb922/crank-organ/doc-software/README.md

 These controls regulate playback speed.
 This is mainly for future use with the crank rotation speed sensor.

-# Operation on power on
+# Operation on power on and onboard RGB led

 It takes about 10 or 12 seconds from power on until the system is ready.
 Some valves will move when ready, normally that sound can be heard.

 If a RGB (neopixel) LED is on the board and configured, it will show shades of blue and green on start.
 It will flash white several times when WiFi has connected.
 If it turns red, an error has occurred, see event log in system configuration.
 If you suspect a problem with the software, please report errors as an issue, pasting log and description of situation.
 The led will flash white when touching and releasing the touchpad.

 The software will automatically load the saved setlist.
 If you turn the crank (with crank sensor installed) or release the touchpad, the playback will start.

-If there is no setlist stored (empty setlist), turning the crank or releasing the touchpad twice will shuffle all tunes randomly and start playing the first tune.
+If there is no setlist stored (empty setlist), turning the crank or releasing the touchpad *twice in a row* will shuffle all tunes randomly.
+Entering the tuning page or MIDI configuration will disable this function.

 So for all cases: turn on, and turn the crank or touch the touchpad and music starts.

 If you have the tune list or performance page open in your cell phone, the page will poll the microcontroller until it is powered on and running, and then it will refresh the information.
-No need to reload the page.
+There should be no need to reload the page.
 The "broken heart" emoticon on the header bar will disappear automatically once the microcontroller is running.

 You don't need your cell phone turned on to play music, only to alter the setlist.